rsksmart/devportal-1.0/tutorials/tokens/create-a-token.md

 ## Check the total supply

-Call the function `totalSupply` to check if we have tokens already minted:
+To check if we have tokens already minted, call the `totalSupply` function:

 ```javascript
 (await token.totalSupply()).toString()